 - Development of theory and incorporation of pre-existing knowledge

 Quantitative Data Analysis

-Although methods of analysis can vary greatly, the following steps are common in quantitative data analysis:
+Although methods of quantitative data analysis vary greatly, the following steps are common:

 - Reviewing data for completeness